Alysia Montaño

-Alysia Montaño (née Johnson) (born 23 April 1986) is an American middle distance runner.
+Alysia Montaño (née Johnson) (born April 23, 1986) is an American middle distance runner.
 She is a six-time USA Outdoor Track and Field Championships 800 metres champion (2007, 2010, 2011, 2012, 2013 and 2015).
 She gained significant publicity for the 2014 race that she competed while 8 months pregnant.

 Career

 Alysia Johnson moved to California from New York when she was 3 years old.
 She played soccer and ran cross country through high school.
 She ran for Canyon High School in Santa Clarita, California, with her high school career culminating in winning the 800 meters at the CIF California State Meet in 2004.
 That year she was ranked #10 in the nation and finished fourth at the Golden West Invitational, a meet that proclaims itself to be a National championship of High School Track and Field.

 At the University of California, Berkeley, she continued to improve.
 By 2006, she finished 3rd at the NCAA Women's Outdoor Track and Field Championships, setting personal bests three times during the competition.
 2007 put her on the national stage, winning the NCAA Indoor Championship, the Outdoor Championship and breaking the 2 minute barrier.

 At the 2007 USA Outdoor Track and Field Championships, Montaño won her first national title in the 800 m with a time of 1:59.47.
 At the 2007 World Athletics Championships, Montaño was eliminated in the heats of the 800 m by finishing 4th with a time of 2:02.11.

 At the 2010 IAAF World Indoor Championships, Montaño won her first international medal, a bronze, in the 800 m, finishing with a personal best time of 1:59.60.
 At the 2011 USA Outdoor Track and Field Championships, Montaño won the 800 m title in a time of 1:58.33 to defend her 2010 crown.
-She placed fourth at that year's World Championships in Daegu with her second fastest time of 1:57.48 minutes.
-As a result of the disqualification of several Russian competitors, she advanced to the bronze medal.
+She placed third at that year's World Championships in Daegu with her second fastest time of 1:57.48 minutes after Doping in Russia scandals elevated her, and she was awarded her medals at the 2019 World Athletics Championships in Qatar.